-How To: Determine the Average Food Cost for a Simple Event
+How To: Determine the Average Food Cost for a Standard Event

 By Kastina / February 23, 2019

 At a restaurant, appetizers are somewhere in the range of $10; you might split that serving size with 1 other person.
 So per person, we can say appetizers are $5/person.
 Next up, salad course if you order a side salad at a restaurant it’s likely a $4-$5; so again $5/person.
-Next, the main course – and this is coming out of the entree section on a good menu; you’re roughly at $24 for the vegetarian to $28 for fish and $36 for a steak, right?
+Next, the main course – and this is coming out of the entree section; you’re roughly at $24 for the vegetarian to $28 for fish and $36 for a steak, right?
 So let’s do the midrange and say the $28/person for the main course.
 Finally, dessert.
-Whether it’s a cupcake and candy display or a 3 tiered penguin cake; even for a small bite again – let’s throw $5/person on there for desserts.
-This brings us to a per person costs that looks like this:
+Whether it’s a cupcake and candy display or a 3 tiered cake; even for a small bite again – let’s throw $5/person on there for desserts.
+This brings us to a per-person cost that looks like this:

 Appetizers = $5